 Annnnnnnnd I’m back with the sequel.

-If you haven’t read BALI (KUTA & UBUD) PART 1 what are you doing, go catch yourself up!
+If you haven’t read BALI (KUTA & UBUD) PART 1, go catch yourself up!

 We’re going to start this post with my trip to The Sacred Monkey Forest Sanctuary.
-I’m not going to lie, I felt absolutely terrified to see all these monkey’s jumping around on people, trees, and rocks.
+I’m not going to lie, I felt absolutely terrified to see all these monkey’s jumping around.
 There were so many of them, EVERYWHERE!

-The monkey’s didn’t approach you if you did not have bananas (how typical right?) or any other food.
+They didn’t approach you if you had no bananas (how typical right?), I advise you leave all food at home or in the car that day.
 Below is a photo of genuine happiness, I really think this is the happiest I’ll ever be because I’ve never been this close to a monkey.
-I wish the monkey felt the same, but it seems like he doesn’t give AF.
+I wish the monkey felt the same, but it seems like he doesn’t give a hoot.

-Can you believe my friend Leni and I woke up at 1:30AM to climb a volcano?
-Well, it happened.
-We climbed Mount Batur to watch the sun rise because we’re crazy tourists who thought this was a good idea.
+The next morning my travel buddy Leni and I woke up at 1:30AM to climb a volcano.
+Call us crazy, because we are.
+We voluntarily chose to climb Mount Batur to watch the sunrise because we’re crazy tourists who thought this was a good idea.